Bachelor of Information Technology

 Overview

-RMIT’s revamped Bachelor of Information Technology (IT) now gives students the flexibility to design their own program.
-You can specialise with a major or gain a breadth of knowledge across multiple areas through minors and electives.
+RMIT’s Bachelor of Information Technology puts you in the driver seat to design your study program to specialise with your choice of major, while also gaining a breadth of knowledge across multiple areas through minors and electives.

 Program structure